cathieyun/cathieyun.github.io/_pages/about.md

   - /about.html
 ---

 I'm interested in bridging the gap between research and applied cryptography.
 In practice, that means designing, reviewing, and implementing privacy-preserving cryptographic protocols.
-I'm currently at Google, working on making Fully Homomorphic Encryption (FHE) practical for real-world use, through a general-purpose [FHE Transpiler](https://github.com/google/fully-homomorphic-encryption), as well as through cryptographic and hardware improvements.
+I'm currently at Google, working on making Fully Homomorphic Encryption (FHE) practical for real-world use.
+We are trying to do this through a general-purpose [FHE Transpiler](https://github.com/google/fully-homomorphic-encryption), as well as through cryptographic and hardware improvements.

 I used to work on Google's cryptography security team, doing protocol/code reviews and penetration testing for products.
 These include [Google/Apple's Exposure Notifications](https://www.google.com/covid19/exposurenotifications/), anonymous token protocols ([Trust Tokens](https://developer.chrome.com/en/docs/privacy-sandbox/trust-tokens/) for Chrome, and [blind signature based tokens](https://one.google.com/about/vpn/howitworks) for Google One's VPN), and the [Private Information Retrieval (PIR)](https://github.com/google/private-retrieval) service.